-We have made keyguards for 200 different iPad cases!
-Including duplicates sold under different brand names, the number is approaching 300.
+We have made keyguards for nearly 300 different iPad cases!
+Including duplicates sold under different brand names, the number is about double.
 In the above picture, you can see one of our three racks of iPad cases.
 We test fit every keyguard to make sure it fits the specified case before we ship it.

 If you have a case that we don't have listed on the products "To Fit Case" dropdown menu, specify "Other" case (at the bottom of the list) when ordering.
 We'll charge you a small fee to buy the case, measure it, design a keyguard to fit it, and make and test fit the keyguard.
 After that, we'll add it to our iPad rack and put it on our list so you can order keyguards to fit it in the future.

 The following list shows some of the most popular, and some of the hardest to identify, iPad cases for attaching keyguards.
 We're adding to the list all the time, so check back here if you're ordering a keyguard for a case you haven't used before.
 The number after the case title is our internal case number.
 You can use that number to verify that you've chosen the right one in our "To Fit Case" list.
 When there are different versions of the same case, the illustration may also include tips on how to tell the difference.

 For more information on choosing an attachment method for your case, see our blog All About Cases, Part Two.